ssilverman/QNEthernet/README.md

 * `beginMulticastWithReuse(ip, localPort)`: Similar to
   `beginMulticast(ip, localPort)`, but also sets the SO_REUSEADDR socket option.
 * `data()`: Returns a pointer to the received packet data.
+* `diffServ()`: Returns the current value of the differentiated services (DiffServ) field from the IP header, or zero if the object hasn't yet been set up.
 * `localPort()`: Returns the port to which the socket is bound, or zero if it is not bound.
 * `receiveQueueSize()`: Returns the current receive queue size.